Hiccup246/Thunderbots-AVC2016/README.md

 Contact me at UnfocusedCrane5@gmail.com if you need information on this github repository

-Week one Goals:
+### H3 Week one Goals:

-All- Working on Plan due friday
+~~All- Working on Plan due friday~~

-Thomas- Manage team via google docs
+~~Thomas- Manage team via google docs~~

-Tom/Thomas- Need to be thinking about the chassis and first draft
+~~Tom/Thomas- Need to be thinking about the chassis and first draft~~

 Harry/Arnold- Devaloping code to move robot forward and processing images

-James- Managing github and devaloping code for network gate
+~~James- Managing github and devaloping code for network gate~~

+Summary-For the first week we achieved all our goals except getting the code for the robot moving forward at this point i am unsure if Arnold or Harry have written code and not uploaded to github or have simply not started

+### H3 We are excluding the mid trimester break

-Week two goals:
+### H3 Week two goals:
+Harry, Arnold and James produce code for Quadrant one Thomas and Tom finalise chassis and chassis design